 GOAL 2: Ensure all scholars are educated in learning environments that are clean, healthy and safe.

 LCFF priority 1: Basic services or basic conditions at schools LCFF priority 6: School Climate

 Strategies/Activities Progress Expenditures Safety drills Train staff and teachers to carry out mandated safety drills Review Comprehensive School Safety Plan at least annually with school leaders and other staff as applicable Carry out drills as mandated by state regulations Teachers were trained on safety procedures prior to the school year.
-They have conducted all required safety drills to date and have scheduled drills for the remainder of the year.
-The SHPS Comprehensive Safety Plan was reviewed by both the PS7 and Sac High schoolsite councils in December 2021 as required by California Education Code.
-Cleanliness/disinfecting Ensure maintenance team properly cleans/disinfects the campus as required by health regulation (COVID-19) Sac High purchased additional PPE and clearing supplies using supplementary federal funds received due to COVID19.
+Both sites, the elementary and middle, have conducted all required safety drills to date and have scheduled drills for the remainder of the year.
+The SHPS Comprehensive Safety Plan was reviewed by both the PS7 and Sac High school site councils in December 2021 as required by California Education Code.
+Cleanliness/disinfecting Ensure maintenance team properly cleans/disinfects the campus as required by health regulation (COVID-19) PS7 purchased additional PPE and clearing supplies using supplementary federal funds received due to COVID19.
 A regular schedule for cleaning and disinfecting has been in place since spring 2020 and adjusted as necessary based on health regulations.
-Funding from ESSER funds for re-opening (PPE, supplies) budgeted = \$5239 GEER Expenditures through December 2021= \$5,979 Facility maintenance Submit and track maintenance tickets submitted to Sacramento City Unified School District (SCUSD) to fix onsite issues Work with onsite SCUSD facilities staff to ensure the facility is in good condition Sac High Site Lead and Office Managers manage the process of submitting facilities tickets on behalf of school sites to our contracted Facilities Manager who oversees our SCUSD Plant Manager.
+ESSER funds for re-opening (PPE, supplies) = \$10,500 GEER Expenditures through December 2021 = \$3,704 Facility maintenance Submit and track maintenance tickets submitted to Sacramento City Unified School District (SCUSD) to fix onsite issues Work with onsite SCUSD facilities staff to ensure the facility is in good condition PS7 Site Lead and Office Managers manage the process of submitting facilities tickets on behalf of school sites to our contracted Facilities Manager who oversees our SCUSD Plant Manager.
 St. HOPE Public Schools Executive Assistant oversees ticket submissions and consistently follows up on behalf of the schools in an effort to ensure timely responses.
 Superintendent holds biweekly meetings with the Facilities Manager to review ongoing open tickets.
+Dean team PS7 reviews its discipline data weekly.
+Deans salaries/benefits budgeted

-Dean team Continue Campus Dean Team to strengthen culture and implementation of school policies Sac High reviews its discipline data weekly.
-The school hired a full-time student services coordinator to work with individual students General fund dean salaries/benefits = \$382,297 and procedures.
+Continue Campus Dean Team to strengthen culture and implementation of school policies and procedures.
 Implement school procedures and policies with fidelity (attendance, behavior, dress code).
-Review discipline data quarterly on behavior, attendance and academic needs.
-Expenditures through December 2021= \$91,642 Build school culture Hold school orientations, parent engagement events (i.e., Back to School Night, Literacy Night, STEM Night, Art Night, Parent Conferences, AP Night, Graduation) Maintain, and revise as necessary Culture Week and the advisory program (to be college focused) Utilize school leadership body (Senate) to maintain positive school culture and community through student events and weekly announcement videos.
-The school continues to build school culture through multiple family engagement opportunities such as Back to School Night and parent conferences.
-A full-time student services coordinator was hired to work with individual students towards creating a positive school culture.
+Review discipline data quarterly Additional staff were hired to provide support inside and outside the classroom to add new layers to proactively support scholars in maximizing their learning time at both the elementary and middle school level. general fund = \$276,866 Expenditures through December 2021 = \$91,416 Build school culture Hold school orientations, parent engagement events (i.e., Back to School Night, Literacy Week, parent conferences, awards and promotion ceremonies) Maintain, and revise as necessary Culture Week Continue and revise student incentives (i.e., Culture Cup) and campus events (i.e., Culture Week) The school continues to build school culture through multiple family engagement opportunities such as Back to School Night and parent conferences.
+The school has held multiple Culture Cups.
 Reset and reteach schoolwide expectations and routines Reteach campus wide procedures to teachers, staff and scholars during professional development, school culture week, advisory Reset expectations for all stakeholders when back to full in-person instruction Implement school procedures and policies with fidelity (attendance, behavior, dress code).
 Significant time has been spent resetting and reteaching schoolwide expectations.
 This was done at the orientation for families and the open house specifically and is ongoing at sites as necessary.